About intimate media on Twitter

 - images or videos that are considered and treated as private under applicable laws

-We will suspend any account we identify as the original poster of intimate media that has been produced or distributed without the subject’s consent.
-We will also suspend any account dedicated to posting this type of content, e.g., accounts dedicated to sharing upskirt images.
+We will immediately and permanently suspend any account that we identify as the original poster of intimate media that was created or distributed without the subject’s consent, as well as any account that solely posts this type of content, e.g., accounts dedicated to sharing upskirt images.